ilkertasatan/transfer-service/readme.md

 ## Usage / Examples

-You can find usage the API methods in Swagger.
+You can find the usage of the API methods in Swagger.
 To access the Swagger UI, you should type address below;

 http://{hosting-environment}/swagger-ui.html